Judge reviews claims of neck slashing gesture at FIFA trial - News 12 Now

 The defense says Burga was merely scratching his throat.

-Burga, Jose Maria Marin and Juan Angel Napout have pleaded not guilty to charges they took part in a 24-year scheme involving at least $150 million in bribes that secured tournament broadcasting and hosting rights in the sprawling FIFA (FEE’-fuh) scandal.
+Burga, Jose Maria Marin and Juan Angel Napout have pleaded not guilty to charges they took part in a 24-year scheme involving at least $150 million in bribes that secured tournament broadcasting and hosting rights in the sprawling FIFA scandal.
+More than 40 other people have pleaded guilty to participating in the scheme.

+“The allegations are that it was all about selection – choosing where events would be held, choosing who got the rights to broadcast,” attorney John Buretta told “60 Minutes” in February 2016.
+“It was those key choices which were very lucrative to the recipients that created the power here.”